samarth-bhargav/samarth-bhargav/README.md

 This is an archive of projects I've worked on.
 Here's a brief overview:

+TreeHacks - Won the Greylock "Best Multi-Agent Hack" award by creating "AIMongUs", an AmongUs RL environment to measure strategy and deception in multi-agent social settings.

 HackMIT - Won first place in the healthcare division through "remember", a smart-glasses application using AI voice agents to scientifically stimulate autobiographical recall of memories throughout the day for patients with Alzheimers.